 - In cases where there are multiple employers, each joint employer must sign Part C on Page 15 of the I-129.
 If there are more than four joint employers, the additional signatures may be submitted on additional copies of Page 15 of the I-129

 Note: Submitting a signed contract between an employer and the agent-petitioner or association does not replace the need for signatures from the employers in the H supplement.

-Payment of the base petition fee, currently $325.
+Payment of the base petition fee.
 Check current fees at www.uscis.gov/fees.